ric2b/Vivaldi-browser/chromium/docs/website/site/getting-involved/get-bug-editing-privileges/index.md

 ## How do I get bug-editing privileges?

-***Note:** The instructions below are for someone who is getting involved specifically through triage.
-If you need bug editing permissions for some other reason, and someone on the Chromium team can vouch for you, that person should nominate you directly via the committers@chromium.org list.*

 First, spend at least a few weeks triaging bugs as described in the [triage guidelines](/getting-involved/bug-triage), doing the parts that don't require extra permissions and aiming to make significant contributions to at least 20-30